ibexa/documentation-user/docs/personalization/recommendation_models.md

 !!! caution "Unused attributes"

-    If attribute is not used for at least 5 days, all related submodels are removed.
+    If an attribute is not used for at least 5 days, all related submodels are removed.

 ## Time-slot based models